 We have an entire team of experts dedicated to treating children with cancer, including caregivers and researchers working to increase our knowledge of pediatric cancers.

 Learning your son or daughter has cancer is a difficult experience for any parent.
 You probably have a lot of questions about what happens next and, most importantly, you want the best possible care for your child.

-At Children's National, our comprehensive cancer programs offer highly-specialized care and support from a large team of experts.
+At Children's National Hospital, our comprehensive cancer programs offer highly-specialized care and support from a large team of experts.
 Our personalized treatment plans draw from the most innovative procedures and therapies available today.

 Our Oncology Program is ranked #4 in the nation by U.S. News & World Report.
 Our cancer programs diagnose and care for more children each year than any other Washington, D.C., metro area hospitals.
 This high volume translates into a high level of experience and expertise in both common and rare cancer types.

 Children’s National is home to some of the world’s leading pediatric cancer experts.
 We are also the only program in the region with specialized programs for different types of cancer.
 This ensures your child receives the best possible care for his or her specific diagnosis.